 Developing a mutual understanding of each other’s differences and how these differences can be respected and accepted by each partner through empathy.

 Strengthening of the family unit.
 Most likely children in families in which the parents or adults are in constant conflict are affected by the distress of the relationship.
-Couples therapy can be extremely helpful in providing support to the family as a whole.
+Adult Therapy can be extremely helpful in providing support to the family as a whole.

 Many times clients ask whether it is a waste of time to seek therapy or continue couples therapy after one or both partners have agreed to a separation or divorce.
 However, separation and divorce can cause inevitable pain, grief and loss, not only for the partner, but for all members of a family.
 Therapy can help couples and families through the process of separation and divorce.
 Therapy during this trying time can help: